sebivenlo/dockerstart/README.md

 # dockerstart
 getting on the same level with docker.

-* EricSoldierer and paulvv007 added the hello world docker composer app, consisting of a persistence part and a web part.
+* [EricSoldierer](https://github.com/EricSoldierer) and [paulvv007](https://github.com/paulvv007)  added the hello world docker composer app, consisting of a persistence part and a web part.
-* jantrienes and holgerkemper added instructions and configuration of how to deploy the application with Maven to Wildfly.
+* [jantrienes](https://github.com/jantrienes) and [holgerkemper](https://github.com/holgerkemper) added instructions and configuration of how to deploy the application with Maven to Wildfly.
+* [MarvinRuesenberg](https://github.com/MarvinRuesenberg) added instructions on how you  connect Netbeans with your Docker machine.

-homberghp: Please build war yourselves.
+[homberghp](https://github.com/homberghp): Please build war yourselves.
 It does not belong in a repository anyway, and you will have a go with maven.

 # Start Docker Machine
 This section describes how you can start your docker machine on different operating systems.